Need to talk? Call 1800 882 436.

 What is diabetes?

-Diabetes is a potentially life-threatening condition.
-It causes high levels of glucose (sugar) in the blood.
+Diabetes causes high levels of glucose (sugar) in the blood.
+It can be life-threatening if undiagnosed or poorly managed.

 Glucose levels are normally controlled by the hormone insulin, which is produced by the pancreas.
 Diabetes develops when the pancreas doesn’t work properly, or when the body doesn’t use insulin properly.